twoscomplement/cell/README.md

 # Cell
 Various code fragments written to run on the Cell Broadband Engine

+> "the largest repository of non-library Cell code on the internet?"

 ## buddhabrot
 A buddhabrot/nebulabrot renderer.
 Some articles about this are here: http://brnz.org/hbr/?tag=buddhabrot